Thunderbottom/nix-options-doc/README.md

 <h1 align="center">nix-options-doc</h1>

-A command-line tool that generates multi-format documentation for NixOS module options by parsing Nix files.
+A command-line tool that generates multi-format Nix modules documentation.

-A live preview of the generated documentation can be found at: [Thunderbottom/flakes](https://github.com/Thunderbottom/flakes/blob/main/options.md)
+A live version of the generated documentation can be found at: [Thunderbottom/flakes](https://github.com/Thunderbottom/flakes/blob/main/options.md)

+## Why?

+I was always fascinated by various Nix projects that showcased their Nix module documentation, yet I failed to find any tool to do so for my own projects.
+And so I wrote one.
+This has also served me as an exercise in learning Rust.

 ## Features